kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-1.md

 ![body class php function output](https://i.imgur.com/5SljR6O.png)

 ### Push down the admin bar when logged in
-* `body_class()` gives you the ability to style the admin panel without affecting the public facing UI of your site.
+* `body_class()` gives you the ability to style the admin panel without affecting the public facing UI of your site
+* Add this underneath our existing code

 `style.css`

-* Add this underneath our existing code

 ```css
 .admin-bar .navbar.fixed-top {